Attention-Grabbing Media Success Story | HeyGen

 Enabling seamless translation and engagement

 AGM adopted HeyGen’s AI-powered video technology to address these challenges.
-Initially drawn to its innovative avatars, AGM quickly realised the platform’s translation capabilities were the real turning point.
+Initially drawn to its innovative avatars, AGM quickly realized the platform’s translation capabilities were the true game changer.
 Jimmy recalled, “When I showed it to Manuel, he immediately saw the potential and said, ‘Let’s start checking it out.’”

 “The ability to keep the likeness, the voice, and everything—even the motion avatars—is what sets HeyGen apart,” said Jimmy.
 “It gave us the ability to reach a global audience with translation services that feel natural, not AI-generated.”